Klavrin/FarmXpert-backend/README.md

-#The backend of our Agrifood projet for gigahack2025
+#The backend of our Agrifood project for gigahack2025